Underrout/smw-project-template/README.md

 your work fully reproducible.

-`Q` aka Quick Build on the other hand will also build your ROM, but it will attempt to use a previously built ROM for the built, if one is available.
+`Q` aka Quick Build on the other hand will also build your ROM, but it will attempt to use a previously built ROM for the build, if one is available.
 This can save a lot of time in the long run, because instead of applying all tools and inserting all resources from scratch, Lunar Helper will calculate which tools and/or resources will have to be reapplied in order to update the ROM.
 You should still always get functionally the same output ROM as if you had done a full rebuild from a clean ROM if you